Human extinction: Value of human life

 Philosopher Nick Bostrom argues in 2013 that preference-satisfactionist, democratic, custodial, and intuitionist arguments all converge on the common-sense view that preventing existential risk is a high moral priority, even if the exact "degree of badness" of human extinction varies between these philosophies.

 Parfit argues that the size of the "cosmic endowment" can be calculated from the following argument: If Earth remains habitable for a billion more years and can sustainably support a population of more than a billion humans, then there is a potential for 10^{16} (or 10,000,000,000,000,000) human lives of normal duration.
 Bostrom goes further, stating that if the universe is empty, then the accessible universe can support at least 10^{34} biological human life-years; and, if some humans were uploaded onto computers, could even support the equivalent of 10^{54} cybernetic human life-years.

 Some economists and philosophers have defended views, including exponential discounting and person-affecting views of population ethics, on which future people do not matter (or matter much less), morally speaking.
-While these views are controversial, even they would agree that an existential catastrophe would be among the worst things imaginable.
+While these views are controversial, they would agree that an existential catastrophe would be among the worst things imaginable.
 It would cut short the lives of eight billion presently existing people, destroying all of what makes their lives valuable, and most likely subjecting many of them to profound suffering.
 So even setting aside the value of future generations, there may be strong reasons to reduce existential risk, grounded in concern for presently existing people.

 Beyond utilitarianism, other moral perspectives lend support to the importance of reducing existential risk.
 An existential catastrophe would destroy more than just humanity – it would destroy all cultural artifacts, languages, and traditions, and many of the things we value.
 So moral viewpoints on which we have duties to protect and cherish things of value would see this as a huge loss that should be avoided.
 One can also consider reasons grounded in duties to past generations.
-For instance, Edmund Burke writes of a "partnership ... between those who are living, those who are dead, and those who are to be born".
-If one takes seriously the debt humanity owes to past generations, Ord argues the best way of repaying it might be to 'pay it forward', and ensure that humanity's inheritance is passed down to future generations.
+For instance, Edmund Burke writes of a "partnership...between those who are living, those who are dead, and those who are to be born".
+If one takes seriously the debt humanity owes to past generations, Ord argues the best way of repaying it might be to "pay it forward", and ensure that humanity's inheritance is passed down to future generations.

-There are several economists who have discussed the importance of global catastrophic risks.
-For example, Martin Weitzman argues that most of the expected economic damage from climate change may come from the small chance that warming greatly exceeds the mid-range expectations, resulting in catastrophic damage.
-Richard Posner has argued that humanity is doing far too little, in general, about small, hard-to-estimate risks of large-scale catastrophes.